 Rugby is an exciting, sociable sport played by over 6 million people around the world.
 Rookie Rugby introduces the game of rugby in a safe way for kids of all ages.
 The game is a non-contact, co-ed form of rugby using flag belts, allowing players to learn the basics while being active and having fun with their friends.

-On the morning of March 3rd, HSBC Rookie Rugby Jamborees will take place in the Lower Mainland area.
+On the morning of March 1st, HSBC Rookie Rugby Jamborees will take place in the Lower Mainland area.
 This is a great opportunity for children aged 5-12 to come and experience rugby free of charge, meet Canadian national rugby stars and win fantastic prizes.
-You can find out more details about the Jamborees by clicking the link below.

 About VRF Masters XVs